Off-By-One Implementation Error in J-UNIWARD: Off-by-one implementation error

 While extracting the $23 \times 23$ window from the pre-computed Wavelet residual, the implementation takes a window accidentally shifted by one pixel to the bottom right.
 The following steps describe the implementation error.
 For illustration purposes, we use a cover image of size $8 \times 8$, as shown in Fig.~\ref{fig:filter_padding_illustration}.

 \begin{enumerate} \item The cover image of size $8 \times 8$ is expanded by $16$ pixels in all directions using symmetry padding.
 The resulting image has size $40 \times 40$.
 The top left pixel is now at the spatial location $(16, 16)$ (0-based index). \item The $16 \times 16$ Wavelet filter kernel is slid over the image using \emph{same} mode and zero-padding.
 The resulting Wavelet residuals have the size $40 \times 40$.
 To obtain the same output resolution, Matlab's \texttt{imfilter} and scipy's \texttt{correlate2d} prepend $7$ zero pixels.
 Hence, the first output is computed from $7$ padded zeros to the top left and the top-left $9 \times 9$ values from the padded cover (indices 0 through 8).
-As a result, the first filter output that interacts with a ``real'' pixel value is at the output location $(8, 8$). \item When the cover pixel $(0, 0)$ is changed, this affects the Wavelet residual in the window $(8, 8)$ through $(30, 30)$ (upper bound is inclusive).
-However, the original implementation accesses the window $(9, 9)$ through $(31, 31)$.\footnote{This notation already accounts for the fact that Matlab indices start at 1.} \end{enumerate}
+As a result, the first filter output that interacts with a ``real'' pixel value is at the output location $(8, 8)$.\footnote{While Matlab's \texttt{imfilter} expands the image by $7$ zeros to the top left to maintain the input resolution, note that the C++ implementation prepends $8$ zero row and columns.} \item When the cover pixel $(0, 0)$ is changed, this affects the Wavelet residual in the window $(8, 8)$ through $(30, 30)$ (upper bound is inclusive).
+However, the original implementation accesses the window $(9, 9)$ through $(31, 31)$.\footnote{This notation uses 0-based indexing.
+Add 1 to obtain 1-based indices as used by Matlab.} \end{enumerate}

 This off-by-one error is present both in the Matlab and the C++ implementation.
 The S-UNIWARD implementation is not affected because it does not do pre-computation.
 The implementations of side-informed UNIWARD~(SI-UNIWARD) and perturbed quantization~(PQ-UNIWARD) appear to contain the same error.